coni041/.emacs.d/README.md

-# .emacs.d for gnupack emacs
+# .emacs.d for NT Emacs.